wwt/docker-foundations/docker-commands/5_part_v-docker-quick-hits.md

-View the contents of the system release information file for your Docker Container
+View the contents of the system release information file for your Docker Container:

 ```bash
 docker exec -it my_cont sh -c "cat /etc/*-release"